 9. Mix well.
 Add little water if needed.
 We need a dry dish in the end.
 Hence, it's called sukke.

-10. Simmer it for 3-4 minutes.
-We want the rawness of the masala to go off.
+10. Cook until the rawness of the masala goes off.

 11. Check & adjust salt.